ashlyn-knox/cpnt260-a1/README.md

  * I placed the Registration call to action within the Hero section.
 It made the header feel cluttered and draws attention better in its current position.

 ### HTML
+* At my time of submission, I didn't fully understand how to fx an error that I was getting regarding nesting a button inside an <a>.
+I have since changed the buttons to be <input type=button> etc which can be seen in my code on github